 3) Some visas have “PNBP components” (multiple line items)

-For certain longer visas/permits, Immigration may present PNBP as a bundle of components (still all government fees, just split by type).
 Example from one visa page: it explicitly labels “Biaya (PNBP)” and breaks it into Biaya visa, Biaya Izin Tinggal, Biaya Verifikasi II, and Biaya Izin Masuk Kembali.

 To see the full list of the PNBP, you can see it in the official immigration page.